mathaywarduk/jericho-staging/food.md

               alt: "Chef Patron Richard Stevens in the Jericho kitchen garden"
               orientation: portrait
     textBlocks:
-        - text: "Every dish is exceptionally crafted to take patrons on a soulful exploration through Jericho’s distinctive terroir and very best homegrown ingredients; often handpicked moments before serving for remarkable freshness and flavour.
+        - text: "Our tasting menu is based on our love of feeding people in the beautiful surroundings we are lucky enough to call home.

 Wonderfully simple and honest.
 Playfully complex and imaginative.
-Beautifully presented on tableware made by local artists, complemented by exceptional service."
+Beautifully presented on tableware made by local artists, complemented by relaxed service."
           images:
             - url: Jericho_0020.jpg
               alt: "Tomatoes, anchovies and tomato water"